masif2002/aws-solutions-architect-associate/06-ELB-and-ASG.md

 * Increasing the size of the instances (ie- increase in RAM and vCPUs )
 * Ex: from t2.micro to t3.2xlarge (doesn't have to be the same instance family)
 * In vertical scaling, you scale up/down
-* Vertical scaling usually happens in databases, to handle high workloads as ypur application grows
+* Vertical scaling usually happens in databases, to handle high workloads as your application grows
 ### Horizontal Scaling (aka Elasticity)
 * Increasing the no. of instances
 * In horizontal scaling, you scale out/in
-* Ex: ASG scaling out EC2 instances to match workload for your web application
+* Ex: ASG scaling out EC2 instances to match increased workload for your web application
 ### High Availability
 * An application is said to be highly available if it is running on multiple AZs
 * The goal of high availability is to survive a data centre loss